Who can we support?

 DAS works with students who have a disability which meets the Equality Act 2010 criteria.
 This includes:

-- Long-term mental health conditions such as depression, schizophrenia or anxiety disorders
+- Some mental health conditions that have a long-term and significant impact on daily life, such as clinical depression, schizophrenia or anxiety disorders.

-- Long-term illnesses health conditions, such as cancer, epilepsy, chronic heart disease, and autoimmune diseases like multiple sclerosis, HIV or diabetes
+- Long-term illnesses and health conditions, such as cancer, epilepsy, chronic heart disease, and autoimmune diseases like multiple sclerosis, HIV.

 ‘Daily activities’ include things people tend to do on a regular or daily basis, such as shopping, reading and writing, getting washed and dressed, preparing and eating food, walking or travelling, and taking part in social activities.
 They can also include study and education-related activities.

-Conditions of a fluctuating or progressive nature may be covered, and some diseases like cancer, HIV and multiple sclerosis are included immediately from initial diagnosis.
+Conditions of a fluctuating, recurring or progressive nature may be covered, and some diseases like cancer, HIV and multiple sclerosis are included immediately from initial diagnosis.
+People registered as blind or partially sighted are also automatically regarded as disabled under the Act.

-We are not able to support students with temporary illnesses or injuries, or conditions which fall outside the Equality Act (2010) definition of a disability.
+We are not able to support students with temporary illnesses or injuries, or conditions which fall outside the Equality Act (2010) definition of a disability because they do not have a substantive impact.
+Some effects are not long-term and would therefore not be included, for example loss of mobility due to a broken leg which is likely to heal within 12 months.
+Some impacts may only have a minor or limited impact, such as well controlled asthma.
 You should contact your college doctor or senior tutor for advice on temporary college support.

 Watch a series of videos of students discussing their experiences studying at Oxford with a disability: